DLTK's Crafts for Kids

 print out as many as you want to fill up your mobile.

-- Colour (where appropriate) and cut out the
+- Color (where appropriate) and cut out the

 template pieces along the dotted lines.